codesdeal/codesdeal/README.md

 - **Tailwind CSS:** Skilled in leveraging Tailwind CSS for efficient styling and design.
 - **Laravel, PHP, MySQL:** Experienced in developing robust back-end systems and database-driven applications.
 - **WordPress, Magento:** Versatile in working with popular CMS platforms for flexible and scalable solutions.
+- **React Native:** Cross-platform app development such as iOS and Android.
 ### Let's Connect!

 Ready to elevate your online presence?
 Let's collaborate and bring your web projects to life!
 Reach out to me via [GitHub](https://github.com/codesdeal/) to discuss potential opportunities.